 - Make sure the jars are covered with 1-2 inches of water.

-For Boiling Bath Canning
+Boiling Bath Canning Method

 - Follow Steps 1 – 12 above

 - Put the lid on the canner and bring it to a boil.
-After the water reaches a rolling boil lower the heat to maintain a medium-low boil and start timing.
+After the water reaches a rolling boil, lower the heat to maintain a medium-low boil and start timing.
 Use the altitude chart below for proper timing.

-- Remove jars from the canner and place them on a towel or heat proof surface to cool.
+- Remove jars from the canner and place them on a towel or heat-proof surface to cool.

 - Altitude adjustments for Water Bath Canning – Pints and Quarts are Processed the Same

-- Above 6,000 ft – 100 minutes
+Above 6,000 | 100 |

-For Pressure Canning
+Pressure Canning Tomatoes

 - Follow steps 1 – 12 above for preparing to can tomatoes.